WalletConnect/walletconnect-specs/chat/README.md

 A user can register their blockchain account to be discoverable in the public-key registry.

-A user can invite another wallet user to chat with their blockchain account regardless if it's discoverable.
+A user can invite another wallet user to chat with their blockchain account regardless of its discoverability.

 A user can message another wallet user after inviting them into a chat thread that has been mutually approved.